usefixie/fixie-wrench/README.md

 ## License

 fixie-wrench was created by Fixie Technologies LLC and is released under the MIT License.
-You are free to use, modify, and fork fixe-wrench without restriction.
+You are free to use, modify, and fork fixie-wrench without restriction.

 While this tool is designed for use with Fixie Socks, and is only tested with Fixie Socks, it should work with any SOCKSv5 proxy server.

-We believe the MIT license is a reason to choose fixie-wrench.
-If you are going to run code on your server, you should be able to read the code and build from source.
-The MIT license does not encumber customers who are building closed-source projects as the GPL, AGPL, and other copy-left licenses may.